 Baked Brie is a holiday favorite known for its melty, gooey goodness.
 Plus, all it takes to prep is a quick pop in the oven before topping with a dried fig and pistachio tapenade.
-Balance the warm appetizer's sweet honey flavor with a sprinkle of sea salt.
+Balance this warm appetizer's sweet honey flavor with a sprinkle of sea salt.

 Frozen peas and sweet soybeans become a tasty toast topper when blended with bright lemon and garlic.
 Spread the mixture onto baguette slices along with creamy ricotta cheese for tempting quick bites.

 Provide holiday guests with a healthy snacking option by blending low-calorie white beans with garlic cloves and olive oil.
-The skinny dip recipe is ready in a flash and pairs well with a variety of crudites.
+This skinny dip recipe is ready in a flash and pairs well with a variety of crudites.

-Why serve your appetizers on wooden skewers when fresh rosemary sprigs do the job with added holiday flavor?
+Why serve appetizers on wooden skewers when fresh rosemary sprigs do the job with added holiday flavor?
 Simply peel off the sprigs along the branch, leaving a few at the top, then stack with pepperoni, Kalamata olives, and provolone for an antipasto that's easy to prepare and even easier to devour.